Stop That Tank!: Treatment

 The style and techniques of creating this tantrum-throwing, childish and incompetent Hitler character were being tested and experimented in early films such as Stop That Tank! and would be later developed in more prominent works such as Der Fuehrer’s Face (1943) and Education for Death (1943).
-Hitler’s ridiculous nature is highlighted in his outlandish and exaggerated movement, which sees him bulging and sweeping across the top of his tank, and later writhing on the ground in Hell.
-Unlike the later Disney anti-Nazi film, Der Fuhrer’s Face.
+Hitler's ridiculous nature is highlighted in his outlandish and exaggerated movement, which sees him bulging and sweeping across the top of his tank, and later writhing on the ground in Hell, unlike the later Disney anti-Nazi film, Der Fuhrer's Face.

 The vaunted Nazi weaponry are also ridiculed, with Nazi tanks depicted as rickety, with their different parts bouncing up and down and coming apart from one another.
 The tanks develop their own faces to enable them to show their personified terror at the great damage being inflicted on their armoured bodies when, in a frenzied, cowardly retreat, the tanks are almost falling apart in their efforts to run from the bullets of the Canadian Mk.1 rifles.

 Boys Anti-Tank Rifle

 Stop That Tank! is basically a training film intended to be used in the Canadian Army.
-The Boys MK.1 rifles were produced in Canada by John Inglis and Company, and were distinguished primarily from other variants by the flat muzzle brake and V-shaped bipod.
+The Boys Mk.1 rifles were produced in Canada by John Inglis and Company, and were distinguished primarily from other variants by the flat muzzle brake and V-shaped bipod.

-After the Dunkirk evacuation in 1940, the Boy’s anti-tank rifle had gained the reputation from British and Canadian soldiers as a “jinx” gun, due to its ineffectiveness on German tanks.
+After the Dunkirk evacuation in 1940, the Boys anti-tank rifle had gained the reputation from British and Canadian soldiers as a "jinx" gun, due to its ineffectiveness on German tanks.
 With the introduction of more heavily armoured German vehicles, the Boys Mk.1 quickly lost its effectiveness as an anti-tank weapon.
-The recommended firing range was subsequently, reduced from 500 yards to 300 yards with its true effectiveness limited to within 100 yards of the target.
+The recommended firing range was subsequently reduced from 500 yards to 300 yards with its true effectiveness limited to within 100 yards of the target.

 Stop That Tank! was not only intended to educate Canadian troops on the operation of the Mk.1 rifle but also put new recruits and existing soldiers at ease regarding doubts about their weaponry.
-The extended "textbook" style treatment interspersed with humour as well as a propaganda message, was considered a very effective instructional tool.
-In a screening for members of the public, civilians felt that they had gained enough information "... to pick up a Mk.1 and blast a German tank out of existence."
+The extended "textbook" style treatment, interspersed with humour as well as a propaganda message, was considered a very effective instructional tool.
+In a screening for members of the public, civilians felt that they had gained enough information "... to pick up a Mk.1 and blast a German tank out of existence".